gmoigneu/platformsh-example-abecms/README.md

 # recipe-pm2
 This Abe recipe demonstrates how to deploy your Abe project admin in production with [pm2](https://github.com/Unitech/pm2).

-This recipe will be split into 3 parts:
+This recipe will be split into 4 parts:

 - Creation of your package.json for your project
 - Creation of your pm2 start script
 - Creation of your pm2 config file
+- Using a reverse proxy (Apache or Nginx)

 ## package.json

-If you haven not created a package.json yet, do your homework :) (npm init)
+If you have not created a package.json yet, do your homework :) (npm init)

 Then you'll add the following dependencies: